rp2709/cliflash/installation.md

 This guide will show you how to install cliflash, a simple utility script to mount/unmount/access flash drives

-If you don't fancy reading run : sudo sh install.sh
+If you don't fancy reading run : sudo bash install.sh

 The install script does the following: